My research interests embrace the following topics in the area of business process management:

-- management of large collections of business process models
+- process consolidation and management of large process model collections

 - variability management in business process families